arzwa/MultilocusIsland/docs/draft-hapdip2.md

 under divergent selection relative to the mainland.
 The mainland population is assumed to have a constant, but arbitrary, genetic composition.
-Unless stated otherwise, we shall assume the mainland to be fixed for the locally deleterious allele on the island.
+Unless stated otherwise, we shall assume the mainland to be fixed, at each locus, for the locally deleterious allele on the island.
 Fitness effects are allowed to vary arbitrarily across loci.
 Denoting the alleles at locus $i$ by $A_{i,0}$ and $A_{i,1}$, we designate by
 $w_{i,j}$ the relative fitness of the haploid genotype $A_{i,j}$ and $w_{i,jk}$ the